IT3049C-Students/3-rock-paper-scissors-motzca/README.md

 ## Team Reflection:
 - Where did you encounter struggles today, and what did you do to deal with it?

 I found myself struggling with the game logic and controller.
 I was having difficulty figuring out what I needed to do.
-I sought out help from my fellow student Jack McHugh in which he talked me through where I was going wrong and steered me to the correct logic needed for the methods.
+I sought out help from my fellow student Jack McHugh and Nick Bell in which they talked me through where I was going wrong and steered me to the correct logic needed for the methods.

 ### How long it took us to finish this?